statelyai/xstate-viz/.changeset/brave-shoes-flow.md

 'xstate-viz-app': minor
 ---

-Add support for inspecting via websocket
+You can now inspect via WebSocket.
+Add the WebSocket server url as a query parameter, for example `https://stately.ai/viz?inspect&server=ws://localhost:3000`